TakkuzOld/cordovaToPhoneGap/README.md

 }
 ```

+### -c/--check-version
+Before update the app on PG:B a version check is made: if the version of the uploaded is less or equals than the existing one than an exception is throwed.

 ### -l/--lookup
 Keeps process running after upload to look at the current status of the build for every platforms.